Gum Disease Treatment – Worcester, MA

 Gum disease remains a leading cause of tooth loss among adults today, often going undetected until it has reached an advanced stage.
-Our dentists in Worcester, MA, offer periodontal therapy to help restore the health of your teeth and gums.
-Periodontal therapy is a restorative dentistry treatment option.
+At Dr. Costa & Dr. Waxman Family Dentistry, we offer gum disease treatment in Worcester to help restore the health of your teeth and gums.
+Also known as periodontal therapy, gum disease treatment is a restorative dentistry treatment option.

 About Gum Disease